eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 date/time when the simulation was started (**--include-time**).
 The standard file type is set to _png_ but can be set via **--image-format**.
 The file name contains a zero-padded counter number such that it can be sorted easily in post-production.

+The available attributes to animate are:

-Currently only the zoom can be animated in a linear manner using the **--zoom** option.
+- Zoom using the **--zoom** option.
 The option value consists of pairs of time and zoom values (separator: colon) joined by semicolon.
+- Angle using the **--rotate** option.
+The option value consists of pairs of time and angle values (in degrees, separator: colon) joined by semicolon.
+- Offset/center position using the **--translate** option.
+The option value consists of pairs of time and position values (separator: colon, position dimensions separated by comma) joined by semicolon.

 # extractTest.py